 This time, the deck restriction is different, and more difficult to accommodate than simply filling your deck with odd and even cards.
 There is a lot less consistency both with drawing the cards you need and with regards to Discovering the correct Hero Power.
 You can’t build your deck around getting Paladin’s upgraded Hero Power that summons two Silver Hand Recruits.
 Instead, Sir Finley of the Sands needs to be drawn and played early on, as it offers a valuable effect for the rest of the game much in the same manner as Prince Keleseth did in the days of the Frozen Throne.

-Highlander Paladin has been upgraded in Descent of Dragons, however.
-Dragonqueen Alexstrasza joins the party, offering two random Dragon minions for 0 mana, something you'll want to shove into any deck possible.
+Highlander Paladin has lost a decent bit with its Mech package rotating out of Standard format.
+It still has some super powerful tools though.
+Dragonqueen Alexstrasza is still here, offering two random Dragon minions for 0 mana, something you'll want to shove into any deck possible.

 Highlander Paladin deck list and strategy

-Here is the version of Highlander Paladin we prefer at this point in Descent of Dragons.
+Here is the version of Highlander Paladin we prefer at this point in Ashes of Outland.
 Expect further refinements with card reveals and meta shifts, and we’ll be sure to update this page as and when they happen.

 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.